CosmicFluke/automated-trading-simulator/competition.md

-    - I believe this tool is focused on the advanced users because it appeals to larger firms and traders who are experienced with how to trade and know all the terms associated with the __buisness__.
+    - I believe this tool is focused on the advanced users because it appeals to larger firms and traders who are experienced with how to trade and know all the terms associated with the business.
 These larger firms invest a lot of money into good tools and are willing to pay big bucks for it.

     - In order to catch up small users an inexperienced users, they focus on directing